In this section, you will explore the following questions:

 Some individuals may perceive applied science as “useful” and basic science as “useless.”
 A question these people might pose to a scientist advocating knowledge acquisition would be, “What for?”
 A careful look at the history of science, however, reveals that basic knowledge has resulted in many remarkable applications of great value.
 Many scientists think that a basic understanding of science is necessary before an application is developed; therefore, applied science relies on the results generated through basic science.
 Other scientists think that it is time to move on from basic science and instead to find solutions to actual problems.
 Both approaches are valid.
 It is true that there are problems that demand immediate attention; however, few solutions would be found without the help of the wide knowledge foundation generated through basic science.

 Another example of the link between basic and applied research is the Human Genome Project, a study in which each human chromosome was analyzed and mapped to determine the precise sequence of DNA subunits and the exact location of each gene.
-(The gene is the basic unit of heredity; an individual’s complete collection of genes is his or her genome.)
+(The gene is the basic unit of heredity represented by a specific DNA segment that codes for a functional molecule.)
 Other less complex organisms have also been studied as part of this project in order to gain a better understanding of human chromosomes.
 The Human Genome Project (Figure 1.9) relied on basic research carried out with simple organisms and, later, with the human genome.
 An important end goal eventually became using the data for applied research, seeking cures and early diagnoses for genetically related diseases.

 While research efforts in both basic science and applied science are usually carefully planned, it is important to note that some discoveries are made by serendipity, that is, by means of a fortunate accident or a lucky surprise.
 Penicillin was discovered when biologist Alexander Fleming accidentally left a petri dish of Staphylococcus bacteria open.
 An unwanted mold grew on the dish, killing the bacteria.
 The mold turned out to be Penicillium, and a new antibiotic was discovered.
 Even in the highly organized world of science, luck—when combined with an observant, curious mind—can lead to unexpected breakthroughs.